KwatME/Medicine.md/Organ System/Respiratory System/Lung/_p/Pneumonia/Lobar.md

 # "

-The typical or community-acquired pneumonia.

-Pneumonia with radiograph showing lobar opacity.
+The typical bacterial pneumonia with radiograph showing lobar opacity.

-Typically infected with Streptococcus pneumonia or Haemophilus influenza.
+- Streptococcus pneumonia
-Mycoplasma, Chlamydophila, and Legionella can cause.

-Onset is acute.
+- Haemophilus influenza

-Sputum culture identifies the microbe, which is often penicillin sensitive, and contains neutrophils.
+Sputum culture contains neutrophils and the microbe, which is often penicillin sensitive.

 # ^